-4,687,500 Shares
+5,000,000 Shares

 This is an initial public offering of shares of our common stock.
-We are offering 4,687,500 shares of our common stock.
+We are offering 5,000,000 shares of our common stock.
 Prior to this offering, there has been no public market for our common stock.
-We have applied to list our common stock on The NASDAQ Global Market under the symbol "VYGR."
-We expect that the initial public offering price for our common stock will be between \$15.00 and \$17.00 per share.
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "VYGR."